How to Grow Giant Pumpkin – A Guide to Growing a Giant Pumpkin

 I often get emails asking me for my “Giant Pumpkin Growing Tips” and “How to Grow Giant Pumpkins”.
 Well I won’t pretend to be an expert, I’ve never entered a giant pumpkin growing contest, but I have grown a couple of very large pumpkins in the past.

-The world record for a giant pumpkin is, I believe, held by Joe Jutras from North Scituate, Rhode Island, USA.
-His monster weighed 1689 pounds (766 Kg) and was exhibited in Topsfield Fair, Massachusetts in September 2007.
+The world record for a giant pumpkin is currently held, I believe, held by Belgium Mattias Willemijns.
+His 2016 monster weighed 2,624.6 pounds (1,190.50 Kg) and was exhibited at the Giant Pumpkin European Championship in Ludwigsburg, Germany.
 Awesome!

 My more modest plan was to just give a big pumpkin to my nieces for Halloween but they grew even better than I expected.

 There was one unexpected benefit to my giant pumpkins; some kids got onto the allotment site and tried to steal them.
 Fortunately they were too big for them to move!
 I never weighed them, but they were too big for me to lift without help.
 I touched on growing giant pumpkins in Vegetable Growing Month by Month but decided to expand on it a little here.

 Like any vegetable, different varieties have been selected for different purposes.
 With pumpkins, the giant types have purely been selected for size, not flavour.
 So whilst these make great Halloween pumpkins they don’t always make a good pie.
 In part, this is due to the forcing in the cultivation

 In the UK we have a few varieties of seed suitable for giant pumpkin growing, all available from the allotment shop: pumpkin seeds.

 The Atlantic Giant Pumpkin is the variety I grew.
 It’s regularly produced monsters weighing over 600lbs.
 They claim it’s delicious, but I was just aiming for size

 Pumpkin Hundredweight Seeds